 The Granite Tree Monument

-The “Granite Tree Monument” was erected by the Commonwealth of Pennsylvania in 1888 northwest of Gettysburg on Oak Ridge along Doubleday Avenue.
-(39.84436° N, 77.241971° W; Tour map: Doubleday – Robinson Avenues; Google maps to all three monuments).
+The Commonwealth of Pennsylvania erected the “Granite Tree Monument” in 1888 northwest of Gettysburg on Oak Ridge along Doubleday Avenue.

 Right of the First Corps

 on the afternoon of July 1, 1863.

 The 90th Pennsylvania’s Granite Tree monument on Doubleday Avenue is filled with interesting details.
 The beautifully realistic bark of the tree trunk is stripped in areas and splintered on the side from a grazing shot.
 The trunk itself is shattered at the top, with the cannonball that caused it still embedded in the tree’s heart.

 But after the ravages of war life goes on.
 Inches away a mother bird feeds two babies in her nest.
 Bronze vines grow around the trunk.
 And the tree still provides other useful services, holding a soldier’s rifle, bayonet, knapsack and cartridge case.
 The knapsack is lettered for the 90th Pennsylvania.
 Above the bronze shield telling the regiment’s story is a circle formed from the granite of the trunk, the symbol of the Union First Army Corps.